 Your wedding DJ can also provide the music for your cocktail hour, if it happens to be in a separate room from the rest of your reception.
 As there is additional time, planning and setup required, there is a small fee to cover this extra service.
 If you need help with your cocktail music playlist, our DJs are always full of great suggestions that will fit with your wedding theme.Watch Video

 For a small additional fee, your wedding DJ can also provide the music for your wedding ceremony.
 We do have mics for officiants to use during wedding ceremonies.
 Our DJs can also suggest excellent wedding ceremony music playlists for ceremonies of all types.Watch Video

 The cake cutting ceremony is usually performed immediately following the grand entrance, before the wedding party toasts begin.
 This will allow your serving staff to clear and cut the cake during dinner service.Watch Video

-Final payment is due within 30 days prior to the wedding (or event).Watch Video
+Final payment for dj services is due within 30 days prior to the wedding (or event).Watch Video

 Never!
 This is a dismissible offense and would never be tolerated by Mike Staff Productions or our clients.Watch Video

 It is customary to provide a meal for your wedding services team (videographer, photographer, DJ, wedding coordinator, etc.).Watch Video

 For weddings your DJ will be dressed in a nice tuxedo.
 If you would prefer different attire for your wedding or event, please let us know.Watch Video

 With each passing year, more and more reception venues are making it their policy to require that your wedding DJ be insured before performing in their building.
 At Mike Staff Productions we have met this challenge head-on with a comprehensive insurance plan that will protect you, your guests, our DJs and their equipment in the event of any unforeseen mishap.Watch Video